Cardboard Technologies

 Cardboard Technologies was founded in August 2012.

-Cardboard Technologies has raised a total of $5,100,000 USD.
-For a full financing history, please refer to startupim.
+Cardboard Technologies has raised a total of $5,100,000.

-Cardboard Technologies completed its last funding round, a Series A, in December 2014, raising $3,600,000 USD.
+Cardboard Technologies' last funding round was in December 2014, raising $3,600,000.

-Who are the founders of Cardboard Technologies?
+Who are the co-founders of Cardboard Technologies?

 Sectors & technology